dlu-ch/dlb/doc/usage.rst

 Real stuff
 ^^^^^^^^^^

-There are more meaningful tasks than replacing text in text file.
+There are more meaningful tasks than replacing text in a text file.

 For example, building a C program with GCC looks like `this <https://github.com/dlu-ch/dlb/blob/master/example/c-minimal/build-all.py>`_.